israelcurtis/curtis-engrain/README.md

  ## Installation

- 1. Upload `curtis-engrain.php` to the `/wp-content/plugins/` directory
+ 1. Upload the folder `curtis-engrain` to the `/wp-content/plugins/` directory
  2. Activate the plugin through the 'Plugins' menu in WordPress
  3. Visit the Curtis Engrain settings page to begin the API import

- ## WordPress.org Preparation

- The original launch of this version of the boilerplate included the folder structure needed for using your plugin on WordPress.org.
-That folder structure has been moved to its own repo here: https://github.com/DevinVinson/Plugin-Directory-Boilerplate

  ## Frequently Asked Questions